Finding Joy on Holy Ground

 Summer 2021

 Each of us has our own pandemic story.
 Being isolated and alone kept me safe from the virus, but my life was often framed by loneliness.
 However, my friend, Suzanne, says that adults are responsible for their own good time, and even amid the restrictions of the Covid time, I was able to make memories, share laughter, and enjoy the blessing of time with those I love.
 However, I slowly realized that I was becoming collateral damage to the pandemic.
-I have never been able to put down roots or make genuine relationships within the new community in which I found myself.
+I was never been able to put down roots or make genuine relationships within the new community in which I found myself.

 The plains of central Michigan have their own kind of beauty: the red barns, green fields, and expansive sky; nevertheless, I longed for Vermont’s mountains, streams, and cedar scented air.
-Although there are many people I love…deeply love…in Michigan, my heart and soul…not to mention my children and grandchildren…are in Vermont.
+Although there are many people I love…deeply love…in Michigan, my heart and soul…not to mention my children and grandchildren…was in Vermont.
 I had to return.

 I listed my beloved condo with a realtor in mid-April, and surprisingly…to me anyway… it sold within a week.
 So I am putting the accumulation of my life in storage and packing my clothes, sundries, computer, and the book I haven’t finished in Andy…my Mini Cooper…and trekking back to all I love in the Green Mountains of Vermont.
 I’m moving forward in the faith that I’ll be able to find a place to eventually unpack, settle, and successfully revive and nurture the roots that have lain dormant during my time away.